 The minimum capital requirement (MCR) calculation is based on the net value of technical provisions and the capital at risk.
-The result of the calculation is then subject to a floor and a cap, of 25% and 45% of the SCR respectively.
-The Company's MCR amounted to \in 74,919k at 31 December 2018 which represents the 45% cap of the SCR.
+The result of the calculation is then subject to a floor and a cap, of 25% and 45% of the SCR respectively, subject to an absolute floor amount.
+The Company's MCR amounted to \notin 5,230k at 31 December 2018.